 Now that Fowler no longer needs to pretend to himself that God might intervene to prevent the American from being killed, his atheism returns.
 He says, “I wish someone existed to whom I could say I’m sorry.”
 Vigot offers to drive him to the cathedral, but Fowler just turns and walks away.

 In short, this movie is transitional.
 Whereas before 1958, if the protagonist was an atheist when the movie started, he had to acknowledge the existence of God by the movie’s end.
-Beginning with this movie and lasting for about a decade, he could merely suffer the fate previously reserved for minor characters who were atheists: beset by doubts or meeting a bad end.
+Beginning with this movie, he could merely suffer the fate previously reserved for minor characters who were atheists: beset by doubts or meeting a bad end.
 We are not sure if Fowler’s doubts were genuine, but he definitely is unhappy right up to the end.

 The 2002 remake is set in the same place and in the same year, but it was made decades after the end of the Vietnam War that was fought by the United States, whereas the original was produced before that war started.
 As a result, a twenty-first century perspective naturally finds its way into the story, which is something of a paradox since the remake is more faithful to the novel than was the original.
-In the 2002 version, the quiet American has a name, Alden Pyle (Brendan Fraser).
+In the 2002 version, the quiet American has a name, Alden Pyle (Brendan Fraser), as in the novel.
 No longer a man who just wants to help the Vietnamese find a way to govern themselves, free of the French and the communists, the quiet American is now a CIA agent, as in the novel.
-And his plastic material is not harmless, but are actually used to make the bombs that kill and maim innocent civilians, as in the novel.
+And his plastic material is not harmless, but is actually used to make the bombs that kill and maim innocent civilians, as in the novel.
 And so, the generic American who in his own small way tried to make this a better world, with whom the audience of 1958 would have wanted to identify, has become a specific kind of American, one that most of us would disown, as in the novel.
 In this remake, Pyle represents those other Americans, the ones that got us into a war that, in the opinion of this movie, was as immoral as he was.
 Once the quiet American has become the bad guy, Thomas Fowler (Michael Caine) becomes the good guy by default.
 He is still a little on the selfish side, but in the end, he and Phuong are together and will live happily ever after, as in the novel.